 Nifedipine is rapidly and fully absorbed after oral administration.
 The drug is detectable in serum 10 minutes after oral administration, and peak blood levels occur in approximately 30 minutes.
 Bioavailability is proportional to dose from 10 to 30 mg; half-life does not change significantly with dose.
 There is little difference in relative bioavailability when Nifedipine Capsules are given orally and either swallowed whole, bitten and swallowed, or bitten and held sublingually.
-However, biting through the capsule prior to swallowing does result in slightly earlier plasma concentrations (27 ng/mL 10 minutes after 10 mg), than if capsules are swallowed intact.
-Nifedipine is highly bound by serum proteins.
+However, biting through the capsule prior to swallowing does result in slightly earlier plasma concentrations (27 ng/mL 10 minutes after 10 mg) than if capsules are swallowed intact.
+It is highly bound by serum proteins.
 Nifedipine is extensively converted to inactive metabolites and approximately 80 percent of nifedipine and metabolites are eliminated via the kidneys.
-The elimination half-life of nifedipine is approximately two hours.
+The half-life of nifedipine in plasma is approximately two hours.
 Since hepatic biotransformation is the predominant route for the disposition of nifedipine, the pharmacokinetics may be altered in patients with chronic liver disease.
 Patients with hepatic impairment (liver cirrhosis) have a longer disposition half-life and higher bioavailability of nifedipine than healthy volunteers.
 The degree of serum protein binding of nifedipine is high (92–98%).
 Protein binding may be greatly reduced in patients with renal or hepatic impairment.

 Although, like other members of its class, nifedipine decreases sinoatrial node function and atrioventricular conduction in isolated myocardial preparations, such effects have not been seen in studies in intact animals or in man.
 In formal electrophysiologic studies, predominantly in patients with normal conduction systems, nifedipine has had no tendency to prolong atrioventricular conduction, prolong sinus node recovery time, or slow sinus rate.